 How to Detach and Let Go with Love

-Although it’s painful to see our loved ones be self-destructive, detaching allows us to enjoy our life despite another person’s problems and behavior.
+Although it’s painful to see our loved ones be self-destructive, detaching allows us to enjoy our lives despite another person’s problems and behavior.
 Attachment and caring are normal.
 It’s healthy to get attached to people we love and care about, but codependent attachment causes us pain and problems in relationships.
 We become overly attached—not because we love so much but because we need so much.
 Continue reading

 7 Ways of Cultivating Love in Your Life